Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

 \subsubsection{Clustering rationale}

-Suppose both positive and unlabeled sets contain positives from $k$ subclasses ($1\dots k$).
-With selection bias (SNAR), the subclass proportions will differ between the sets, and thus the PDF of the labeled positives cannot be scaled by a uniform $\alpha$ to estimate positives among the unlabeled.
+Suppose both the positive and unlabeled sets contain positives from $k$ subclasses ($1\dots k$).
+With selection bias (SNAR), the subclass proportions will vary between the sets, and thus, the PDF of the labeled positives cannot be scaled by a uniform $\alpha$ to estimate positives in the unlabeled set.
 The smallest subclass would drive an $\alpha$ underestimate with PULSCAR.
-To address this, we apply clustering to the labeled positives to split them into $c$ clusters.
-Clustering separates subclasses of positives, and if the assumption that subclass membership drives selection bias holds, PU models comprising examples from one cluster and the unlabeled set will be more likely to follow the SCAR assumption.
-Applying PULSCAR to each cluster of positives versus the unlabeled results in better estimates of the proportions of similar unlabeled positives (Figure \ref{fig:PULSNAR_flowchart}).
+To address this, we perform clustering on the labeled positives using the key features that differentiated positives from the unlabeled.
+This assumes that these features also correlate with the factors driving selection bias within each subclass.
+By dividing positives into $c$ clusters based on these features, we establish that within each cluster, the selection bias is uniformly distributed, implying that all members of a cluster are equally likely to appear in the unlabeled set.
+This uniformity allows for the inference of a cluster-specific $\alpha$, which can be summed over all clusters to provide an overall estimate of positives in the unlabeled set (Figure \ref{fig:PULSNAR_flowchart}).